Jana-Z/neural-network-from-scratch/README.md

 # neural-network-from-scratch
 An implimentation of a simple Dense neural network using just numpy

+## Features
+- DenseLayer
+- sigmoid and softmax as activation function
+- Gradient Descent (using backprop) as an optimizer

 ## How to use
 The network can be called similiar to keras.
 Examples for XOR and Mnist can be found in main.py